 I also opt to use maple syrup instead of honey so we can get the minerals.
 Besides when you cook honey you lose the valuable enzymes and it becomes harder for the body to digest.
-Raw honey is best used raw.
+Raw honey (use the code Katie15 for 15% off at that site!) is best used raw.

 I throw in some sea salt and sprouted pumpkin seeds.
 Pumpkin seeds are a good source of minerals, one of them is zinc.
 I avoid nuts because often we have to for school anyway.
 Although if the granola is consumed at home I may throw some sprouted or raw nuts into the mix.

 Note from Katie: Lydia talks about minerals a lot, doesn’t she?
 That’s because she has seen countless kids (and adults) whose minerals are out of balance and wreaking havoc on their health.
 You’ve got to read her take on why American kids just aren’t healthy today if you missed it earlier this summer!

 Now is Your Chance to Cook with Your Kids!

 They’ll remember this time the rest of their lives…